isaias0rt0n/country-API/README.md

 ## :clipboard: About the project

-This project worked API with python.
+This project was worked API with python.
 We saw concepts of request and response, json, queries to a country API, information extraction, virtualenv, etc. We also cover the concepts of cli, running the program using the command line, with flags and parameters.

 ## :memo: Contents covered in the course